Fall 2025 Honors Course Schedule

 -

-HON444 Honors Senior Seminar | McMillan, A. | Hybrid / TBA
+HON444 Honors Senior Seminar | TBA | Hybrid / TBA

 All Honors students preparing to graduate should enroll in this course.
 During this course students will complete career-related assignments, read a social justice-focused book and produce a project around a social justice theme, describe their applied learning experience, and provide feedback for the Honors Program and other areas on campus.